katelynlai/SyntaxSchoolers/README.md

 <img src="frontend/assets/VivaLingo_homepagescreenshot.png">

-### As part of Week 5's final full-stack project at La Fosse Academy, we were tasked with designing and developing an educational game to address a real-world challenge faced by schools.
+### As part of Week 5's project, we were tasked with designing and developing an educational game to address a real-world challenge faced by schools.

 Our team created VivaLingo: a French language learning app aimed at secondary school students.
 It was developed in response to a brief from the Hive Foundation, which highlighted a decline in student engagement with non-STEM subjects, particularly languages.